Defining Metadata

 Automation and Workflows

 - Process Builder: Capable of handling intricate multi-step processes, this tool is more sophisticated than workflow rules.
-Based on specified criteria, Process Builder can initiate triggers, send emails, create records, and more.
+Based on specified criteria, Process Builder can initiate triggers, send emails, create records, and perform other actions.

 - Flows: Offer a graphical user interface (GUI) for intricate automation, incorporating displays for data manipulation, decision branching, and user input.
 Flows are incredibly flexible and capable of handling intricate business logic.